Views

 Configuration change diff

-You can also use the Inventory view to show the diff.
+You can also use the Inventory screen to show the diff.
 Click on any row located under the Asset Name header.

-Use the Events view to track configuration changes and operational events due to adding or removing instances.
-You can also back-test the impact of a change on a specific network instance for root cause analysis and troubleshooting.
+Use the Events tab to track configuration changes and operational events due to adding or removing instances.

 Map Tab

-Cloud Insights are integrated with the Cloud and Enterprise Agents (CEA) views both as a swimlane below the timeline showing configuration change and operational events, and as a traffic topology map.
+Cloud Insights are integrated with the Network & App Synthetics views both as a swimlane below the timeline showing configuration change and operational events, and as a traffic topology map.

 Configuration Change and Operational Events are visible in the swimlane below the timeline

-The Cloud Configuration layer is available under Cloud and Enterprise Agents views.
-To navigate to the Cloud Configuration layer, click on the Cloud label to the left of the CEA timeline.
-If you do not see a Cloud Configuration layer it means you have not configured a supported cloud provider integration.
+The Cloud layer is available within Network & App Synthetics > Views.
+To navigate to the Cloud layer, click on the Cloud label to the left of the timeline.
+If you do not see a Cloud layer it means you have not configured a supported cloud provider integration, or you are not testing to a supported test target.

-Available metrics for the Cloud Configuration layer timeline are Outside Cloud Throughput and Event Count.
-You can choose to display one or both metrics at the same time.
+Available metrics for the Cloud layer timeline are Outside Cloud Throughput, Outside Rejected Throughput, Outside Connection Rate, Outside Rejected Connection Rate, and Event Count.
+You can choose to display any number of metrics at the same time.

-Outside Cloud Throughput is traffic throughput to remote endpoints that are outside of your monitored AWS accounts (could be outside of AWS or in AWS but not monitored).
-For example, for an externally facing load-balancer this reports how much traffic is entering the cloud and exiting the cloud through this load balancer.
+Outside Cloud Throughput is traffic throughput to remote endpoints that are outside of your monitored cloud accounts or subscriptions (could be outside of the cloud or in the cloud but not monitored).
+For example, for an externally facing load-balancer the timeline displays how much traffic is entering the cloud and exiting the cloud through this load balancer over the given time period.
 You can use Outside Cloud Throughput to analyze relevant traffic and to determine if there is degradation of traffic to that node that could be causing a delay.

-When the Cloud Configuration layer view is selected, the map area below the timeline displays the traffic topology under the Topology tab.
-The Topology tab offers two views, Service Configuration and Network & Security.
-The Service Configuration view shows resources that perform different functions and their configurations, such as load balancers and EC2 instances.
-The Network & Security view shows how the different resources reach each other.
+When the Cloud layer view is selected, the area below the timeline displays the traffic topology under the Topology tab, grouped into either regions or accounts for additional path context (see Topology Grouping below).
+The Topology tab offers two views, Service Configuration and Network and Security (currently, Network and Security is only available for AWS environments).
+The Service Configuration view shows resources that perform different functions and their configurations, such as load balancers and EC2 instances or virtual machines.
+The Network and Security view, available by clicking on any shield icon, shows how the different resources reach each other.
 This can include network interfaces and security groups.

 Service Configuration View